The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 The DOJ filed an additional four criminal charges related to unlicensed money transmission and other categories of fraud against Bankman-Fried on Feb.
 23, 2023, and a foreign bribery charge on March 28, 2023.

-The superseding indictment alleged Bankman-Fried violated the Foreign Corrupt Practices Act (FCPA) by authorizing a $40 million bribe to one or more Chinese government officials to restore Alameda Research cryptocurrency holdings frozen by Chinese law enforcement.
+The superseding indictment alleged Bankman-Fried violated the Foreign Corrupt Practices Act (FCPA) by authorizing a $40 million bribe to one or more Chinese government officials to restore Alameda Research cryptocurrency holdings previously frozen by Chinese law enforcement.
 Bankman-Fried pled not guilty to these charges on March 30, 2023.

 Bankman-Fried Moved Back to Prison

-On July 20, 2023, prosecutors accused Bankman-Fried of attempted witness tampering toward his ex-girlfriend Caroline Ellison by leaking contents of her diary to the New York Times.
+On July 20, 2023, prosecutors accused Bankman-Fried of attempted witness tampering toward his ex-girlfriend Caroline Ellison by leaking the contents of her diary to the New York Times.
 Ellison succeeded him as CEO of Alameda when he launched FTX.

-A week later, on July 26, a federal judge placed Bankman-Fried under a gag order, prohibiting him from communicating with the public and the media.
+One week later, on July 26, a federal judge placed Bankman-Fried under a gag order, prohibiting him from communicating with the public and the media.
 Bankman-Fried then had his bail revoked on Aug.
 11 and was remanded on Aug.
 14, 2023, to the Metropolitan Detention Center, a notorious prison in Brooklyn.

 Ellison and other FTX and Alameda Research executives, including Gary Wang, Nishad Singh, and Ryan Salame, had been criminally charged on similar counts and agreed to testify for the government as part of their guilty pleas.